International

 views are in further opposition when jobs are considered.

-enough for most people.
-In contrast, the binary view, particularly
+are enough for most people.
+In contrast, the binary view,

-in the face of technical advance, is that jobs and welfare
+particularly in the face of technical advance, is that jobs

-can never be enough (not least because, even with jobs, many
+and welfare can never be enough (not least because, even

-people remain in poverty).
-Indeed, binary economists insist
+with jobs, many people remain in poverty).
+Indeed, binary

-that there can be never be proper market efficiency, or substantial
+economists insist that there can be never be proper market

-present, most people do not own substantial amounts
+at present, most people do not own substantial

-of productive capital.
-People (unless they are slaves) own
+amounts of productive capital.
+People (unless they are slaves)

-their own labor but they certainly do not own the
+own their own labor but they certainly do not own

 means ‘composed of two’ and there are two factors

-two ways of genuinely earning – either through
+only two ways of genuinely earning – either

-The main object of binary economics is to ensure that all
+own labor.
+The main object of binary economics is to ensure

-individuals have access to both ways of earning.
-The result
+that all individuals have access to both ways of earning.

-is the founding, on just market principles, of a private property
+The result is the founding, on just market principles, of

-system which diffuses, rather than concentrates, capital ownership
+a private property system which diffuses, rather than concentrates,

-so that 100% of the population come to be substantial owners.
+capital ownership so that 100% of the population come to

 top